borkdude/nbb-action-example/README.md

 required, this is done in the `index.mjs` wrapper and not inside the `action.cljs` script.

-Because Github actions uses an old version of Node.js (12), we can't run ES modules yet.
+Because Github actions uses an old version of Node.js (12) (see [issue](https://github.com/actions/runner/issues/772)), we can't run ES modules yet.
 Because `nbb` is an ES module, for now we need Docker to run a newer version of Node.js.
 That should not be needed once Github allows running a newer version of Node.js in actions.

 ## Inputs